maresmar/fopenHelper/README.md

 Usage
 -----
 Copy [fopenhelper] into your project.
-If you need some domes you can explore [fopenhelper-demos] where you can find more.
+If you need some more informations and demes you can explore [fopenhelper-demos] where you can find more.

 License
 -------